-A.2.5 West Davis Corridor Final Environmental Impact Statement and Section 4(f) Evaluation
+1A.2.6 West Davis Corridor Final Environmental Impact Statement and Section 4(f) Evaluation

 In 2017, UDOT finalized the West Davis Corridor EIS and Section 4(f) evaluation (UDOT 2017).
 The proposed action was to improve regional mobility and enhance peak-period mobility in western Davis and Weber Counties.
 The primary purposes of the project were to reduce delay and congestion in western Davis and Weber Counties in the West Davis Corridor study area.
 The West Davis Corridor preferred alternative is currently under construction and includes a new system-to-system interchange on I-15 south of Glovers Lane in Farmington.
 Construction is anticipated to be completed in 2024.
+The completed West Davis Corridor is part of the no-action conditions for this EIS.